-Applicants are strongly urged not to wait for notification of admission before filing your Federal Student Aid (FAFSA) application, even if you do not intend on taking out student loans.
+Applicants are strongly urged not to wait for notification of admission before filing your Federal Student Aid (FAFSA) application, even if you do not intend to take out student loans.
 Failure to do so could result in delay or disqualification from certain types of financial support.

 Tuition and Fees

 Effective September 1, 2014.
 Tuition and fees are established by the State of Texas Legislature and are subject to change.

 Tuition and Fees for entire 2-year, 60-hour M.F.A. program

 Non-Residents of Texas *

 * The faculty's goal is to make awards to all non-residents of Texas that waive the non-resident portion of tuition.
 Tuition Waivers forgive the non-resident portion of tuition for out-of-state and international students, cutting the cost almost in half.
 Therefore, it is very likely that each admitted student will only be charged resident (in-state) tuition for both years.

 All incoming students receive some fellowship support.
 No additional application or supporting material is required.